devangi-08/LECO/CASE_STUDY.md

     style REC fill:#bbf7d0,stroke:#16a34a
 ```

 The student doesn't need "more Statistics."
-They need to practice one specific cognitive pattern within Statistics — and the system can tell them exactly which one, why it's broken, and what single question to solve next.
+They need to practice one specific cognitive pattern within Statistics, and the system can tell them exactly which one, why it's broken, and what single question to solve next.

 ---